Flag of West Virginia: History

 Prior to the adoption of the current state flag of West Virginia, the state had been represented by a number of flags since attaining statehood in 1863, all of which proved impractical.
 The first West Virginia Legislature commissioned Joseph H. Diss Debar of Doddridge County to design the Great Seal of West Virginia in 1863.
 On September 26, 1863, the West Virginia Legislature officially adopted the seal designed by Diss Debar, a stylized version of which was also designated the state's coat of arms.
 Despite the adoption of an official seal, the state did not decide upon an official state flag until 1905.

 American Civil War

+Digital reconstruction of a handmade 35-star statehood flag, c.
+1863.

 Prior to West Virginia's separation from Virginia on June 20, 1863, pro-Union supporters in western Virginia created unique flags to show their support for the Union cause.
 In January 1861, the residents of Kingwood erected a flagpole measuring about 105 ft in height, and on it they hoisted a handmade streamer with the word "UNION" prior to Virginia's secession.
 During the war, western Virginia regiments in the Union Army carried flags handmade by supportive women, as was the case with the Fifth Regiment Virginia Volunteer Infantry who carried a flag bearing the legend "5th Va.
 Regiment" in 1861.

-A version of the United States national emblem was painted on the reverse of flags carried by West Virginia regiments during the American Civil War.